Epstein accuser Virginia Giuffre says she has days to live after car wreck

 He has vehemently denied these claims.

-Her complaint included a photo of Prince Andrew with his arm around Giuffre as Ghislaine Maxwell, Epstein’s associate and former girlfriend, smiles at the camera in the background.
+Her complaint included a photo of the duke with his arm around Giuffre as Maxwell, Epstein’s associate and former girlfriend, smiles at the camera in the background.

 Despite the fact that the photo had already surfaced years earlier, in 2019, he told the BBC: “I have no recollection of ever meeting this lady.”